443 Tate Hall

 - Development and deployment of autonomous and remotely operated chemical sensor (pH and redox) systems: Integrated laboratory and field studies.

 A common theme throughout includes development and application of new technologies to measure, monitor and control key components in aqueous fluids.
-Although largely focused on inorganic chemical systems, recent studies have expanded to include organic components, which provide new clues to a broader range of heat and mass transport reactions.
-Moreover, we have conducted experiments to calibrate the fractionation of non-traditional isotopes of Fe and sulfur to better constrain reaction conditions and microbial and inorganic sources of these components in natural systems.
-Important new insight on reactive transport on the pore scale has been recognized from recent experiments, with implications for reactions and processes associated with sequestration of carbon dioxide in subsurface geological formations.
-Thus, research in aqueous geochemistry in the Department of Earth Sciences at the University of Minnesota has both basic science and applied research opportunities.
+Although largely focused on chemical and physical processes affecting the modern ocean, recent research has expanded to consider how these and related processes operated in oceans throughout geological time, with influence on metal budgets and microbial reactions.
+Recent experiments have also been conducted to examine fractionation of non-traditional isotopes of Fe and sulfur to better constrain reaction conditions and microbial and inorganic sources in natural aquatic systems.
+Important new insight on reactive transport models on the pore scale has been recognized from recent experiments as well, with implications for reactions and processes associated with sequestration of carbon dioxide in subsurface geological formations and governing heat and mass transfer in sub-lacustrine hydrothermal vent on the floor of Yellowstone Lake.
+Thus, research in aqueous geochemistry in the Department of Earth and Environmental Sciences at the University of Minnesota has both basic science and applied research opportunities, with strong emphasis on experimental, analytical and theoretical approaches.

 Professional Society Memberships